Query expansion techniques for information retrieval: A survey

 \subsection{Selection of Query Expansion Terms}

-In the previous section \ref{wr}, weighting and ranking of expansion terms have been done.
-After this step, the top-ranked terms are selected for query expansion.
-The term selection is done on individual basis; mutually dependence of terms is not considered.
-This may be debatable, however, some experimental studies (e.g, \cite{lin2005assessing}) suggest that the independence assumption may be empirically equitable.
+In the previous section \ref{wr}, weighting and ranking of expansion terms were discussed.
+After this step, the top-ranked terms are selected for QE.
+The term selection is done on an individual basis; mutual dependence of terms is not considered.
+This may be debatable; however, some experimental studies (e.g, Lin and Murray \cite{lin2005assessing}) suggest that the independence assumption may be empirically equitable.

-It may happen that chosen query expansion technique produces a large number of expansion terms, but it might not be realistic to use all of these expansion terms.
-Normally, only a limited number of expansion terms are selected for query expansion.
-This is because the information retrieval effectiveness of a query with a small set of expansion terms is usually better than the query having a large set of expansion terms \cite{salton1997improving}; this happens due to noise reduction.
+It may happen that the chosen QE technique produces a large number of expansion terms, but it might not be realistic to use all of these expansion terms.
+Usually, only a limited number of expansion terms are selected for QE.
+This is because the IR effectiveness of a query with a small set of expansion terms is usually better than the query having a large set of expansion terms \cite{salton1997improving}; this happens due to noise reduction.